 How will we know that the work being set has come from our child’s teacher?

-All work for pupils will be set using Bishop Luffa Frog.
-If you are asked to do something that has not been set through Frog, it has not come from a member of staff at Bishop Luffa.
-Some teachers may signpost pupils within Frog to other websites or apps, but Frog will always be the starting point.
+All work for students will be set using Google Classroom and homework will be notified through Classcharts.
+If you are asked to do something that has not been set through either of these two platforms, it has not come from a member of staff at Bishop Luffa.
+Some teachers may signpost pupils within these platforms to other websites or apps, but Google Classroom and Classcharts will always be the starting point.

 How will we communicate with children?

-We have asked staff to ensure all email communication with pupils is done through pupils’ and staff’s Bishop Luffa email addresses.
+We have asked staff to ensure all email communication with students is done through students' and staff’s Bishop Luffa email addresses.
 No communication should be made using private email accounts.
 Staff will therefore request that any work sent through a private email be redirected through a school email account.

 Using additional online platforms and online private tuition